DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Draft Proposal.md

 ## Cloud Storage
 I would like store my data in the S3 bucket of AWS and acces it in my python program. <br>

+## Flask
+Python-based Flask is a microweb framework. <br>
+It helps to integrate a web page(html code) to the model(python code) and allows a two way communication in this project.